devopsdojoconsortium/dojoconsortium.org/content/en/Metrics/code-coverage.md

   - stability
 ---

-Measure of the amount of code that is executed by test code.
+A measure of the amount of code that is executed by test code.

 ## What is the intended behavior?